7RU7H/Archive/Secure-Architectures/EDR/EDR.md

 # EDR Defined

-[Crowdstrike3](https://www.crowdstrike.com/cybersecurity-101/endpoint-security/endpoint-detection-and-response-edr/) (vendor) *"Endpoint Detection and Response (EDR), also referred to as endpoint detection and threat response (EDTR), is an endpoint security solution that continuously monitors end-user devices to detect and respond to cyber threats like ransomware and malware."*
+[Crowdstrike](https://www.crowdstrike.com/cybersecurity-101/endpoint-security/endpoint-detection-and-response-edr/) (vendor) *"Endpoint Detection and Response (EDR), also referred to as endpoint detection and threat response (EDTR), is an endpoint security solution that continuously monitors end-user devices to detect and respond to cyber threats like ransomware and malware."*

 [Coined by ’s Anton Chuvakin of Gartner coined](https://www.gartner.com/reviews/market/endpoint-detection-and-response-solutions) EDR.
-It is defined as a solution that *"records and stores endpoint-system-level behaviors, uses various data analytics techniques to detect suspicious system behavior, provides contextual information, blocks malicious activity, and provides remediation suggestions to restore affected systems.”*
+It is defined as a solution that *"records and stores endpoint-system-level behaviours, uses various data analytics techniques to detect suspicious system behaviour, provides contextual information, blocks malicious activity, and provides remediation suggestions to restore affected systems.”*

-The follwoing section is work in progress as it is a solution that will not be replaced and I have yet to face on in a CTF or in a workplace setting to make simplified, compressed communicatable information about EDR with legitimate working knowledge.
+The following section is work in progress as it is a solution that will not be replaced and I have yet to face on in a CTF or in a workplace setting to make simplified, compressed communicable information about EDR with legitimate working knowledge.

 - Near Real-Time Monitoring
 	- Use behaviour rules or threat intelligence for hunting indicators of attack.